shahzeb1/cpp-gdb-docker-image/README.md

 3. `$ docker run -v /Users/<user>/<your dir>/files:/files -it shahzeb/cpp-gdb`

 Now you should be able to `$ cd files` and run `g++` on your files.

-You should see your file contents.
-Run g++ and gdb.